thinkloop/memoizerific/README.md

 # Memoizerific.js
-Fastest (see benchmarks), smallest (923b min/gzip), most-efficient, dependency-free, JavaScript memoization lib to memoize JS functions.
+Fastest (see benchmarks), smallest (1k min/gzip), most-efficient, JavaScript memoization lib to memoize JS functions.
 Fully supports multiple complex object arguments.
 Implements LRU (least recently used) cache to maintain only the most recent results.

 Made for the browser and nodejs.

 Memoization is the process of caching function results, so that they can be returned cheaply without re-running the function when it is called again with the same arguments.

 ## Install